Winning entries!

 Join the mission to keep antibiotics working!

-We are inviting primary and secondary schools across Hampshire and Isle of Wight to take part in an exciting competition for World Antimicrobial Resistance Awareness Week in 2025!
-This is your chance to inspire the next generation of Antibiotic Guardians, get creative in the classroom, and help raise awareness about drug-resistant infections and how we can all play a part in protecting the power of antibiotics.
+This autumn 2025 school term we invited primary and secondary schools across Hampshire and Isle of Wight to take part in an exciting competition for World Antimicrobial Resistance Awareness Week, which runs every year from 18-24 November!
+This was a chance to inspire the next generation of Antibiotic Guardians, get creative in the classroom, and help raise awareness about drug-resistant infections and how we can all play a part in protecting the power of antibiotics.
+We encourage schools to integrate the free e-Bug resources (available for each of the 4 key stages) into lessons plans at any time of the year.

 Why It Matters:

 Every year, more infections become harder to treat because of something called antimicrobial resistance (AMR).
 In 2019, 1.27 million deaths were linked to drug-resistant infections.
 If we don’t act now, this number could soar to 39 million by 2050.
 Antibiotics have saved millions of lives, but when they’re overused or misused, bacteria can learn to resist them.
-That means even common infections could become dangerous again.
+That means even common infections and many routine treatments (e.g. setting broken bones, chemotherapy or basic operations) could become dangerous again.

 Let’s spread the word, not the resistance!